 Option 1 - Preferred: Require species sensitivity screening and the use of the most sensitive species for routine and compliance toxicity monitoring

 Under this option, the Provisions would establish a consistent statewide procedure for species sensitivity screening and the use of the most sensitive species for toxicity testing.
 Species sensitivity screening procedures would specify the types of species that would be required for a species sensitivity screening, and how a single test species should be selected from a list of acceptable species for chronic and acute toxicity testing.
 The Provisions would also establish when the species sensitivity screening must be done and how often species sensitivity screening needs to be conducted.
 In this option, the Water Boards have discretion to choose how the most sensitive species is selected.
+However, the Water Board shall select the species exhibiting the highest percent effect at the IWC as the approach for selecting the most sensitive species, unless the Water Board identifies the basis for selecting a different approach.

 Specifying the procedures, types of species, and the frequency for species sensitivity screening contributes to the goal of creating a consistent, yet flexible framework for monitoring toxicity and laboratory analysis.

-The species sensitivity screening for chronic toxicity would include four sets of tests conducted within one year.
+The species sensitivity screening for chronic toxicity would require up to four sets of tests conducted within one year.
 Each set of tests would consist of, at a minimum, one invertebrate, one vertebrate, and one aquatic plant or algae.
 Appropriate species for each category would be selected by the Regional Water Boards from Table 1 of the Provisions.

-The species sensitivity screening for acute toxicity would also include four sets of tests conducted within one year, but each set of tests would consist of, at a minimum, one invertebrate and one vertebrate.
-For acute toxicity testing the plant/algae species are not included because it is difficult to measure a plant/algae for acute biological endpoints, such as mortality.
+The Water Boards may require a non-storm water NPDES discharger to conduct a species sensitivity screening for acute toxicity; however, it is not required.
+The species sensitivity screening for acute toxicity would also require up to four sets of tests conducted within one year, but each set of tests would consist of, at a minimum, one invertebrate and one vertebrate.
+For acute toxicity testing, the plant/algae species are not included because it is difficult to measure a plant/algae for acute biological endpoints, such as mortality.
 Appropriate species for each category would be selected by the Regional Water Boards from Table 1 of the Provisions.

+For both acute and chronic toxicity, the results from the screening tests (TST “pass” or “fail” result and percent effect for each test) would need to be reported to the Regional Water Board.

-Each type of species (vertebrate, invertebrate, and plant) is necessary for the species sensitivity screening to account for all possible toxic constituents and to determine the most sensitive species to these constituents.
+Each type of species (vertebrate, invertebrate, and plant/algae) is necessary for the species sensitivity screening to account for all possible toxic constituents and to determine the most sensitive species to these constituents.
 In some cases, the vertebrate may be more resilient than the invertebrate, or vice versa.
 Therefore, the species that is the most sensitive would be identified through the species sensitivity screening.